Amazon Business Wholesale: Operator Guide

 - Amazon Seller Central MCP

-- Amazon seller data layer
+- Amazon seller data for AI agents

 How agentcentral normalizes Amazon seller data before exposing it to AI clients.